Brewer, Rebecca G.

 Seeing patterns in the world is part of the human condition.
 If the numbers 2, 4, 6, 8,... are put before someone they will readily recognize the pattern of counting by two and be able to continue the sequence with the number 10, 12, . . . .
 Similarly, someone who is moderately acquainted with mathematics would recognize the numbers 0, 1, 1, 2, 3, 5, 8,... as the Fibonacci sequence.
 Yet, patterns are not simply limited to what can be observed within mathematical relationships.
 Yet, while humans can identify the pattern found within the frieze, a computer could not perform the same recognition with the ease or sophistication inherent to the human mind.
 Even the seemingly simple act of reading and comprehending the sentences on a page is an example of pattern recognition that can be performed with a sense of effortlessness by a human, but with only moderate success by a computer.

 Date of Award

 © Anthony Giordano

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Giordano, Anthony J., "What Can Your Computer Recognize: Chemical and Facial Pattern Recognition Through the Use of the Eigen Analysis Method" (2007).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 492.